re4n/Pig-game/README.md

 # Pig-game
 🐷 - Pig game using JS.
 For educational purposes.
+With the support of Jonas Schmedtmann, creator of the course: The Complete JavaScript Course 2023: From Zero to Expert!.

 Demonstration of how the game works:
 - The objective of the game is to get 100 points by rolling the dice.